obsidianmd/obsidian-help/en/Plugins/Search.md

 ## Search operators

-Search operators enable more fine-grained search queries to filter your results even more.
+Search operators enable more fine-grained search terms to filter your results even more.

 Some operators even allow you to add a nested search term within parentheses, for example: `task:(call OR email)`.